 'The Red Cottage at Ship Harbour, NS', oil on canvas board. |

 I started out with moody, dark clouds, and it was high tide when I began to paint.
-However, by the end of the day, it was low tide, revealing the bright yellow seagrasses and lots of bright sunshine.
-I was chasing the day's changes of scenery and trying to get it onto the canvas!
+However, by the end of the day, it was low tide, revealing the bright yellow seagrasses and abundant sunshine.
+I was chasing the day's changes in scenery and trying to capture them on the canvas!

 Usually, I use a pencil and pastel for Plein air paintings.
 Still, I decided to challenge myself with a minimal oil paint palette, as used by 19th-century French landscape painter Jean-Baptiste-Camille Corot.
-His paintings had that defused glow of natural earth tones of soft blues, yellows, and one green.
+His paintings had a defused glow of natural earth tones, featuring soft blues, yellows, and a single green.

 Usually, I use a pencil and pastel for Plein air paintings.
 Still, I decided to challenge myself with a minimal oil paint palette, as used by 19th-century French landscape painter Jean-Baptiste-Camille Corot.
-His paintings had that defused glow of natural earth tones of soft blues, yellows, and one green.
+His paintings had a defused glow of natural earth tones, featuring soft blues, yellows, and a single green.

 ![]() |